saucelabs/sauce-docs/docs/api-testing/quick-start/introduction-to-integration-testing.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Integration testing is a core feature of the API Fortress platform.
 Watch our video about how to write an [Integration Test](https://www.youtube.com/watch?v=eQ8WFGFHq4I&feature=youtu.be).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/eQ8WFGFHq4I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Follow along with the demo video in the API Fortress platform here: [Quick Integration Demo](https://mastiff.apifortress.com/app/web/composer/wiz?pid=238&wizardId=5ad4b72fbbb0fb20d15023ca).
+> Follow along with the demo video in the API Fortress platform here: [Quick Integration Demo](https://mastiff.apifortress.com/app/web/composer/wiz?pid=238&wizardId=5ad4b72fbbb0fb20d15023ca).

 Integration testing is critical to creating a strong API testing strategy.
 Microservices are built to work together, and an integration test allows you to create end-to-end tests that resemble common user flows.
 While only testing individual endpoints is a good start, this method will miss a large number of problems that occur when all services need to work together.